TanbinTanny5669/info/_pages/about.md

 ---

 Welcome!
 I am a data science enthusiast and aspiring researcher dedicated to designing, developing, and evaluating machine learning algorithms that address real-world challenges across domains such as intelligent transportation, natural language processing, and bioinformatics.
-I’ve graduated in Electronics and Communication Engineering from Hajee Mohammad Danesh Science and Technology University (HSTU), Bangladesh.
-I have a deep passion for interdisciplinary research, especially at the intersection of artificial intelligence and societal benefit, with a long-term goal of contributing to the field of **AI for Good**.
+I graduated in Electronics and Communication Engineering from Hajee Mohammad Danesh Science and Technology University (HSTU), Bangladesh.
+I have a deep passion for interdisciplinary research, especially at the intersection of artificial intelligence and societal benefit, with a long-term goal of contributing to the field of **AI for Good.**

-I am the developer of **ApexBoost Regression (ABR)**, a novel machine learning model designed for precise, station-level hourly bike-sharing demand forecasting using spatiotemporal data.
-My recent work focuses on integrating spatial and temporal patterns to improve predictive performance in smart mobility systems.
-In addition to developing foundational ML models, I am expanding my research horizons into +large language models**, **task offloading in edge/cloud computing**, and **bioinformatics** — leveraging AI to push boundaries in healthcare, urban infrastructure, and human-centered computing.
+<span style="color:red">I am currently seeking a PhD position in the doimain of Data Science, Machine Learning and Artificial Intelligence</span>

 ---